 Date: School Year:

-Student's Name:
+:

 Campus: Grade:

 Bus Stop:

 Parent's Name:

 Home Address:

 City: Zip Code:

 Phone: If no answer, call:

-Authorized Parent or Guardian fo for release of child:
+Authorized Pare ent or Guardian for release of child:

-ularity, the driver or principal may notify:
+In case of accide ent or child irregularity, the driver or principal may notify:

-cal):
+ments (i.e. Medical):

-I have read, received a copy, and d I understand the bus rules and regulations.
-I have reviewed them with n ny child.
+I have read, rece eived a copy, and I understand the bus rules and regulations.
+I have reviewed them w ith my child.

-Parent's Signature
+Parent's Signatu ure